sweetest-framework/sweetest/GUIDELINES.md

 * = mocked
 ```

-In order to achieve that you have to add a configuration that reflects the wanted setup in the steps file:
+To achieve this test setup you have to add a configuration that reflects the wanted setup in the steps class:

 ```kotlin
 override fun configure() = super.configure()